gui-dos/Guigna/README.md

 ## Feedback

-Guigna is at a very early stage of development and it is tested only for the latest versions of El Capitan, Xcode and Swift betas.
+Guigna is at a very early stage of development and it is tested only for the latest versions of Sierra, Xcode and Swift betas.
 Some preliminary builds are available from [Dropbox](https://www.dropbox.com/sh/y1wpmndu1vn7pqp/AABCqKxUa-_Soqf57EVzhYILa?dl=0).

 Some advice and warnings: